Introduction#

 Conclusion#

 The "I Ching" is not only a classic of divination but also a treasure trove encompassing philosophy, natural laws, and life wisdom.
-Through systematic learning, combining theory and practice, one can truly understand the profound philosophy behind the "I Ching" and apply its wisdom to navigate the changes and challenges in life.
+Through systematic learning, combining theory with practice, one can truly understand the profound philosophy behind the "I Ching" and apply its wisdom to cope with changes and challenges in life.

 Given my current level of understanding and scope of thought, the proposed plan and ideas inevitably have limitations and require further refinement and deepening.
 Here, I sincerely hope that seniors and peers can generously offer guidance and provide valuable opinions and suggestions.
 Thank you very much!